sunit-sharma/kong-api-gateway-lab/README.md

 ---

 ## Test the API
-curl http://localhost:8000/api/v1/hello or just hit the URL from your browser.
+curl -i http://localhost:8000/api/v1/hello or just hit the URL from your browser.

 Repeat the call multiple times to observe traffic being served by both services, as Kong distributes traffic across upstream targets.